Yaa Yaa

-Bertha Bridget Kankam (born January 25, 1990), better known by her stage name Yaa Yaa, is a Ghanaian singer-songwriter and recording artist.
+Bertha Bridget Kankam (born January 25, 1990), better known by her stage name Yaa Yaa, is a Ghanaian singer, songwriter and recording artist.
 Prior to her current stage name, she performed under her first name, Bertha.

 Early life

 Bertha Bridget Kankam was born in Kumasi, the capital of the Ashanti region to Ghanaian parents being one of five children.
 Yaa Yaa lived in Kumasi her entire life until moving to Accra to start her career in the reality television series ‘Stars of the Future’.
 After successfully completing the ‘Stars of the Future’ series, Yaa Yaa enrolled at University of Ghana, Legon in the School of Performing Arts.
 She majored in Theatre with a minor in Music.

 Musical career

-Yaa Yaa started her career as Bertha, auditioning for ‘Stars of the Future’ in 2009 with Whitney Houston's song, ‘Greatest Love of All’.
+Yaa Yaa started her career as Bertha, auditioning for Stars of the Future in 2009 with Whitney Houston's song "The Greatest Love of All".
 She and her brother, Kankam, after they both auditioned in Kumasi, Ghana, made it to the semi-finals.
 Yaa Yaa was picked as one of the final 12, but unfortunately her brother was unable to contest further in the competition.
 She went on to win the competition.
 Yaa Yaa considers the win the starting point of her career.
 One of her prizes of winning ‘Stars of the Future’ was the privilege of being an MTN Ambassador for one year.
 Her tenure with them was successful and MTN continued to renew her contract consecutively for the next two years following her win.
 As organizers of the reality television show, Charter House managed Yaa Yaa for two years.

 Her first two singles were; ‘Am I' featuring Sarkodie, then ‘Incredible’ written by Chase.
 She then followed with a feature on a song by Okyeame Kwame "Faithful" which shot her to fame.
 Afterwards, she remained an independent artist until starting her own label, Pyramid Entertainment, which she currently runs.
 Her other songs are "Kae", "Dumb Drum" and "Koryor".

 Her debut album AGOO was launched at a private event in Accra in February 2020.